Sakiko Fukuda-Parr: Writer and editor

-To supplement her teaching and professional experience, Fukuda-Parr has acted as both writer and editor on works pertaining to human development, poverty, and economics.
-In addition to her contributions to the Annual Human Development Reports, she has written and edited several works, including Rethinking Technical Cooperation: Reforms for Capacity Building in Africa, Capacity for Development: New Solutions to Old Problems and The Gene Revolution: GM Crops and Unequal Development.
-She also has participated in several journal projects and written book chapters concerning capacity development and human rights.
-As an editor, she founded the Journal of Human Development (2000, annually), co-edited Readings in Human Development: Concepts, Measures and Policies for a Development Paradigm, and has held a position on the Feminist Economics editorial board.
+Fukuda-Parr has both written and edited works on human development, poverty, and economics.
+In addition to her contributions to the Annual Human Development Reports, some of her authored and edited publications include Rethinking Technical Cooperation: Reforms for Capacity Building in Africa, Capacity for Development: New Solutions to Old Problems and The Gene Revolution: GM Crops and Unequal Development.
+She has also participated in several journal projects and written book chapters concerning capacity development and human rights.
+In 2000, she founded the Journal of Human Development (published annually).
+She has also co-edited Readings in Human Development: Concepts, Measures and Policies for a Development Paradigm, and held a position on the Feminist Economics editorial board.

-In her writings, such as those for the Belfer Center, she highlights a lack of social parity on an international scale.
-Inequalities, according to Fukuda-Parr, exist in education, resource distribution, gender rights, and income.
-Despite such inequalities, however, Fukuda-Parr remains positive about social and economic change.
+In her writings, FukudaParr highlights social disparities on an international scale.
+Inequalities, according to her, exist in education, resource distribution, gender rights, and income.
 Her role in the Millennium Development Goals, among other initiatives, is making a difference in the wars on poverty and inequality.
 Toward this end, she will continue to fight for an outcome that embodies true human rights on every level.

 In The Adventure of Peace, Fukuda-Parr’s chapter, "Poverty and Inequality – Challenges in the Era of Globalisation," describes the central challenge intrinsically dividing society: the direction of globalization.
-As a synopsis of her works and her beliefs, Fukuda-Parr urges nations to redirect globalization so that it benefits all countries and all peoples, to promote democratization as a force for greater social justice and to address poverty as part of the agenda for collective security.
+She urges nations to redirect globalization so that it benefits all countries and all peoples, to promote democratization as a force for greater social justice and to address poverty as part of the agenda for collective security.
 Critical issues (such as HIV/AIDS, migration, links between development and conflict, cultural diversity, and global governance) can be more appropriately tackled with global solidarity and an “inclusive form” of globalization.

 Personal life

 Fukuda-Parr was born in Tokyo, Japan.
-She gained a global perspective by moving from Tokyo to London to Washington, D.C. and, finally, to Manila because of her father’s position with the Japanese Treasury.
-She is married to Francis Parr and is the mother of two children, Nicholas and Henry.
-She currently resides in the upper west side of Manhattan.
+Her father's position with the Japanese Ministry of Finance moved the family from Tokyo to London to Washington, D.C. and, finally, to Manila.
+She is married to Francis Parr.
+They have two children, Nicholas and Henry.
+She currently resides on the Upper West Side of Manhattan.

+Recognition

+She is a joint winner of the 2019 Grawemeyer Award, alongside Terra Lawson-Remer and Susan Randolph for "Ideas for Improving World Order".
+She is also the winner of the American Political Science Association’s 2016 Best Book in Human Rights Scholarship.